 The first semester of the Skidmore Compost collection was successful, but students knew improvements could be made.
 Using feedback from apartment residents, student volunteers made several improvements to the compost program.
 Students gave residents new buckets, offered more educational opportunities about proper composting practices and made changes to make the program more efficient.
 Once again, students surveyed the Northwoods residents to analyze the effectiveness of the program.

 The 2012–2013 academic year brought many improvements to the Skidmore Compost program.
 For the first time, Sustainable Skidmore hired two student compost managers.
 There was a significant increase in student volunteerism and general awareness of Skidmore Compost program with the new student leadership, allowing the program to expand its reach on campus and make improvements to the program.
 Students began collecting compost from apartments with bicycles and trailers, reducing our dependence on fossil-fueled vehicles.
 The group also partnered with Skidmore Dining Services and began collecting coffee grounds from the dining hall and all three campus cafés.

 Skidmore Compost continues to move forward.
 A new biodegradable bag program is being used within the Northwoods apartments, helping improve the cleanliness of the program for apartment residents.
 We are also moving beyond simply servicing the Northwoods Village.
 Now, Skidmore Compost offers educational events that teach students how to reduce the total amount of waste they create.
 Although it is important to compost food waste, it is more important to find ways to minimize waste in general.
-Skidmore Compost has offered food preparation workshops that show how to properly cut vegetables so that edible part are not wasted, and how to properly store foods so they last longer in your apartment.
+Skidmore Compost has offered food preparation workshops that show how to properly cut vegetables so that edible parts are not wasted, and how to properly store foods so they last longer in your apartment.